-Just as it says on the packet, some of the cartoons and yarns that made the pioneers chuckle, or maybe wince.Also unearthed are some illustrations that have more to do with whimsy than humour.
+Just as it says on the packet, some of the cartoons that made the pioneers chuckle, or maybe wince.Also unearthed are some illustrations that have more to do with whimsy than humour and others that are simply lovely sketches.
 In any case, like the poems, they offer an insight into those early days on the road.
-You’ll also find some rather fine postcards.
+You’ll also find cigarette cards, badges and (including postcards , thanks to my chum Francois, some French cards that are tres joli).
 Enjoy.

 When riders were on tour they wanted to send postcards home, particularly if the postcards had bikes on.